kouroshey/opn-docs/schema.md

 #### 2. **Text Section**

-Displays a block of plain textn.
+Displays a block of plain text.

 ```json
 {